Crohn’s Disease: What You Need To Know About Diagnosis & Treatment

 Common trigger foods include high-fiber vegetables, dairy products, spicy foods, and fatty or fried items.
 A low-residue diet may help reduce symptoms during flare-ups.

-Crohn’s is diagnosed through a combination of blood tests, stool tests, colonoscopy, and imaging studies such as CT scans or MRIs to evaluate inflammation and rule out other conditions.
+Crohn’s Disease is diagnosed through a combination of blood tests, stool tests, colonoscopy, and imaging studies such as CT scans or MRIs to evaluate inflammation and rule out other conditions.

-Crohn’s is a lifelong condition with no cure.
+Crohn’s Disease is a lifelong condition with no cure.
 However, symptoms can be managed effectively through medication, lifestyle changes, and sometimes surgery to maintain remission and reduce flare-ups.

 Treatment options include anti-inflammatory drugs, immune system suppressors, biologics, antibiotics, and surgery.
 Your doctor may also recommend dietary adjustments and nutritional supplements.